SUPPORTING MISSIONARIES UPON RE-ENTRY:

 Receiving Them Well: A Guide on How to Support Your Loved One Returning From Humanitarian Aid or Missionary Work by Lisa Ennis and Lori Bryan is an excellent, short book that helps folks back 'home' understand a bit of what overseas workers are going through when they return to the US.
 It gives lots of practical ideas of ways to help, questions to ask, and things not to do or say.

 Be aware of the emotional issues specific to re-entry and resources that will help missionaries through the transition.
 The Re-entry Resources section of the website provides information on recommended books, websites, debriefing centers and more.
 Your missionaries will need to walk through a difficult path of grief and loss.
 Make sure that someone in your church is familiar with these issues and is available to support them through the tough times.
 The website Returning Well has webinars to train individuals to become re-entry companions in order to aid missionaries in their re-entry process, using the book Returning Well by Melissa Chaplin as a guide.
 The church could even pay for returning missionaries to go to a re-entry retreat if possible.
-Information about re-entry retreats around the U.S. can be found on the Debriefing page.
+Information about re-entry retreats around the U.S. can be found on the Debriefing and Re-entry Retreats page.

 HIDDEN IMMIGRANT ISSUES: